-At 1 pm on Sunday the pork shoulders hit an internal temp of 200 degrees, and it was time to pull them off the smoker.
-After a quickly wrapping each of them in foil, I placed them in my Yeti 65 to let them rest.
+At 1 pm on Sunday, the pork shoulders hit an internal temp of 200 degrees, and it was time to pull them off the smoker.
+After quickly wrapping each of them in foil, I placed them in my Yeti 65 to let them rest.
 You can safely rest a large primal cut of meat like pork shoulder or brisket for several hours in a cooler.
 In fact, I’d recommend letting the meat rest at least two hours if you can.

 So the pork shoulders are resting, and this is where the fun begins.
 The briskets were sitting at about 160 internal temp.
 I had 4 hours before I had to pack up and head to the dinner location.
 I was stressed for a minute!
 But everything was ok.
 I just had to adjust.

 Instead of finishing the briskets out at 225 degrees, I decided to turn the temp up on my Pro 34 to 275 after wrapping each of them in butcher paper.
-The brisket that was closer to the smoke stack was about ten degrees warmer than the other brisket.
+The brisket that was closer to the smokestack was about ten degrees warmer than the other brisket.
 After wrapping, I swapped their positions inside the smoker.

 This tactic seemed to be the right decision, and by 3 pm both of the briskets were at 200 degrees.
-I wrapped them tight in foil, and placed them in the yeti to rest with the pork shoulders.
+I wrapped them tightly in foil and placed them in the yeti to rest with the pork shoulders.
 After getting both of the smokers shut down, and sitting down to rest and reflect on what I had just done, a sense of pride came over me that I really didn’t expect.
 That was one heck of a cook, and I pulled it off.